 To show off the increased speed and acceleration, Orbotix is including two ramps in the box so you can catch some air with Sphero 2.0.

 It took us a little longer than usual this time, but we're finally back with a short selection of last month's best new apps.
 It wasn't easy to narrow them down, but those readers who don't have time, spare cash, or patience enough for our longer semi-weekly roundups can't go wrong with the five apps we've chosen.
 If, by some chance, none of the apps below suit your fancy, we've got plenty of runners up too.

 We've been waiting for Leisure Suit Larry: Reloaded, the fancy remastered mobile version of the classic adventure game, for quite a while.
 And just one day after the game went live in the Play Store last month, it was pulled for technical issues and sent back to the drawing board to iron out some last-minute kinks.
 But you can't keep a good sleaze down: your favorite lovable letch is back, ready for returning gamers and new players.

 This is the app roundup.
-The game roundup from this week can be found here.
+The game roundup from last week can be found here.